The miracle workers

 Amidst all the chaos in my head, our first teacher entered the room.
 A beautiful lady dressed in a chiffon salwar suit, her head covered with a light pink duppatta and her face sporting a smile that eased all the chaos in my head.
 She walked up to our team and expressed her gratitude for our program and our team.

 Humaira Mohiuddin was born and raised in Kashmir.
 She moved to Malaysia with her husband and 2 sons post her wedding.
 While teaching was something she was passionate about, she never really pursued it.
 One evening, while on an official visit with her husband, she stumbled upon a beautiful sight.
-She noticed the King of Malaysia sitting with a group of street kids, and teaching them.
+She noticed the King of Malaysia sitting with a group of roadside kids and teaching them.
 She was so humbled and touched by this gesture, that a man of such high rank and caliber, taking time out to teach kids from the neglected strata of society solely because of his passion for the art.
 After discussing with her husband, Humaira Ma’am decided to return to her motherland and became a secondary school teacher at Shadipora Government High School, Bandipore, Kashmir.

 Humaira Ma’am embodies passion and dedication.
 She approaches every obstacle as a challenge and strives to resolve it with determination.
 She’s always striving to be better, always seeking to learn and growth.
 The relationship she shares with her students is that of love and care, which is so rare to find.
 By virtue of Kashmir being a culturally traditional state, it is beautiful to see how Humaira has managed to create a safe space for her boys and girls where they perceive her as their companion and share every emotion and problem with her.